Last updated: April 30, 2026 | By the LearnPath Team

 How many Python projects do I need for a job portfolio?

 Most hiring managers for junior roles expect 3 to 5 projects.
 Diversity matters more than quantity: one web app, one data or automation project, and one project showing problem-solving depth (an algorithm implementation, an AI integration, or a complex data pipeline) covers the key bases.
+In 2026, adding one AI-integrated project (even a simple chatbot or document Q&A system) is increasingly differentiated.
 Every project should have a README that explains what it does, why you built it, and how to run it.